News

 4. authentic representation in programming/services.

-Harborlight Community Partners provides and advocates for affordable and inclusive housing in communities north of Boston, such as Beverly and Hamilton, through property management, real estate development, resident services, and public education.
+Harborlight Homes provides and advocates for affordable and inclusive housing in communities north of Boston, such as Beverly and Hamilton, through property management, real estate development, resident services, and public education.
 Prior to signing onto the Racial Equity Pledge in December 2021, they were engaged in discussions regarding racial equity.
 Those conversations were paused in the summer of 2020, to seek out CDC wide efforts and movements to address issues of racial inequity.

 “We’re looking at MACDC’s pledge format and trying to plan around that, the action items to take to further our objectives in this space, to advance substantively education and knowledge in the staff and board... as well as some technical items around how we’re functioning, how we’re investing time, energy, money, how we’re recruiting for the board, staff, and other groups” said Andrew DeFranza, Executive Director of Harborlight, on how the pledge is intersecting with their prior racial equity work.